syntasso/workshop/enhancing-a-promise/README.md

 As [we've seen](/using-multiple-promises/README.md), Kratix can support off-the-shelf Promises for services like Jenkins, Knative, and Postgres.

-The reality is that we have not worked with any organisation that is comfortable running production instances of these kinds of services without custom configuration&mdash;business rules like compliance, security, and billing need to live as configuration in these services.
+The reality is that most organisations running production instances of these kinds of services need custom configuration&mdash;business rules such as compliance, security, and billing are required.

 As we'll see in the next hands-on section, Kratix and its Promises make these and other types of required configuration easy.